asyncsourav/asyncsourav/README.md

 ## Currently Open To

-**Software Engineering Internships · Backend Engineering Internships**

-I'm interested in opportunities where I can contribute to real products, work with experienced engineers, and grow through solving practical backend engineering problems.
+**Software Engineering Internships, Backend Engineering Internships.** I'm interested in opportunities where I can contribute to real products, work with experienced engineers, and grow through solving practical backend engineering problems.

 <p align="center">
   <a href="https://www.linkedin.com/in/asyncsourav">LinkedIn</a>